 Lambeth Palace is an exciting and vibrant ‘community of communities’.
 Working here provides an excellent opportunity to contribute to the ministry of an internationally significant religious leader in a friendly, busy, fast-paced and dynamic office.
-The team at Lambeth Palace works collaboratively with colleagues throughout the National Church Institutions (NCIs) and beyond and supports each other at busy periods with flexibility and good humour.
+The team at Lambeth Palace works collaboratively with colleagues throughout the National Church Institutions (NCIs) and beyond; we thrive at supporting each other at busy periods with flexibility and good humour.

-This is a unique opportunity to provide high quality support and administrative assistance to the Archbishop of Canterbury, PA support to the Archbishop of Canterbury’s Personal Private Secretary, and wider team support as required.
+This role represents a unique opportunity as you will be providing high quality support and administrative assistance to the Archbishop of Canterbury.

 In return we offer a unique environment with opportunities for continuous learning, generous annual leave for work life balance, season ticket loans and a range of benefits including discounted entry to attractions and what we feel is a market leading package when it comes to our pension scheme.